shellrhythm/shellrhythm-cli/docs/EDITOR.md

 "Huh?
 Command mode?
 What's that?" <br>
 So, first up, remember vim? *...wait where did everybody go-*<br>
-Jokes aside, this editor has inspirations from vim, as in you can type different commands to achieve different things.
+Jokes aside, this mode is inspired by vim commands, as in you can type different commands to achieve different things.
 Here are some basic examples:

 ```
 :q                  -> Quits the editor, if you're way too scared to try this out.